-- Make sure that a base volume and each of the individual volumes in the overall repository have the same Quality of Service (QoS) attributes, specifically for the following characteristics: - RAID Level: A repository in a disk pool is considered to have a matching RAID level for any base volume on a volume group, regardless of the base volume's actual RAID level.
-However, a repository on a volume group is considered to have a matching RAID level only if that RAID level is identical to the RAID level of the base volume. - Drive Type: A match requires that the base volume and the repository volume reside on either a volume group or disk pool with identical drive type attributes. - You cannot increase or decrease the repository capacity for a snapshot volume that is read-only because it does not have an associated repository.
+- Each of the individual volumes in the overall repository must have the same Data Assurance (DA) settings as the associated base volume for the storage object.
+For example, if a base volume for a storage object is DA enabled, then the associated overall repository must be DA enabled. - Make sure that a base volume and each of the individual volumes in the overall repository have the same Quality of Service (QoS) attributes, specifically for the following characteristics: - RAID Level: A repository in a disk pool is considered to have a matching RAID level for any base volume on a volume group, regardless of the base volume's actual RAID level.
+However, a repository on a volume group is considered to have a matching RAID level only if that RAID level is identical to the RAID level of the base volume. - Drive Type: A match requires that the base volume and the repository volume reside on either a volume group or disk pool with identical drive type attributes. - Security settings: The repository volume must have compatible security settings with the associated base volume.
+For example, if a base volume is Full Disk Encryption (FDE) enabled, each associated repository volume must be either FDE enabled or Federal Information Processing Standard (FIPS) enabled.
+If a base volume is FIPS enabled, each associated repository volume must be FIPS enabled. - Data assurance settings: The repository volume must have the same Data Assurance (DA) setting as the associated base volume.
+For example, if a base volume is DA enabled, each associated repository volume must be DA enabled.
+Likewise, if a base volume is not DA enabled, each associated repository volume should not be DA enabled. - You cannot increase or decrease the repository capacity for a snapshot volume that is read-only because it does not have an associated repository.
 Only snapshot volumes that are read-write require a repository.